-Discovery and Imaging Services.
+Discovery Services.
 Augmenting our traditional model production and GEMS described above, we believe there are emerging opportunities to assist our customers in a variety of discovery, research, development and imaging areas.
 Expediting the development process of investigational agents by providing products and services to customers extends their internal capabilities, complements their internal expertise and helps reduce product development timelines.
-In addition, our in vivo biology expertise positions us to provide complementary disease model services, which include surgical procedures, preconditioning and aging.
+In addition, our in vivo biology expertise positions us to provide complementary disease model services, which include surgical procedures, pre-conditioning and aging.
 We augmented our discovery and research and development capabilities substantially in 2009 via the acquisitions of Piedmont Research Center (focusing on therapeutic efficacy studies in oncology and other therapeutic areas) and Cerebricon Ltd. (focusing on therapeutic efficacy studies for the evaluation of investigational agents for the treatment of diseases of the central nervous system).
-In addition, our 2008 acquisition of MIR Preclinical Services allows us to offer extensive in vivo imaging capabilities in disease models (including MRI, PET, CT and bioluminescence/fluorescence imaging), as well as therapeutic efficacy expertise in inflammation, metabolic, cardiovascular and oncologic pharmacology.
-Imaging services have the potential to increase the efficiency of lead candidate selection by providing earlier and more highly predictive preclinical data, compared with traditional non-imaging methods, and in addition is well suited to facilitating translation between preclinical testing and clinical evaluation of investigational agents.
-The Discovery and Imaging Services that we offer through our PCS business.
+In addition, we offer therapeutic efficacy expertise in inflammation, metabolic, cardiovascular and oncologic pharmacology.
+The Discovery Services that we offer through our RMS business are complementary to the Discovery Support services that we offer through our PCS business.